 Can I use this sprayer with your telescopic lances?

-The Profi sprayer has a recoil hose which is unusual for sprayers, the majority of which have a standard hose configuration.
+The Profi sprayer has a recoil hose which is quite unusual for compression sprayers, the majority of which have a standard hose configuration.
 The benefit of a recoil hose is that you can have a much longer length of hose which only takes up a small amount of space and it is easy to keep tidy.
-This sprayer has 2.5 metres of hose which is double the length of many of the sprayers within our range.
+This sprayer has 2.5-metres of hose which is double the length of many of the sprayers within our range.
 This is a huge benefit, compared to other sprayers, as it gives you flexibility when spraying.

 What is the difference between the Profi and Profi Plus sprayers on your site?

 To look at the sprayers you wouldn't notice too much difference apart from the colours, the main difference are the seals.
 The Profi has NBR seals and the Profi Plus has FPM seals.
-This means that the Profi Plus can handle more acid based chemicals than the Profi so if you are looking to use your sprayer for more acidic corrosive products then you are better to purchase a Profli Plus.
+This means that the Profi Plus can handle more acid based chemicals than the Profi so if you are looking to use your sprayer for more acidic corrosive products then you are better to purchase a Profi Plus.